Get a jump start now by creating an account with our simple online tool.

 Still have questions?
 Check out Admissions for details on requirements, deadlines, and financial aid.

-The curriculum of the program is designed to equip students with the ability to understand and address global issues from multiple perspectives and with data-analytical tools.
-Students participate in research projects by applying course concepts to real issues and incorporating feedback from faculty and team members.
+Participate in research projects by applying course concepts to real issues and incorporating feedback from faculty and team members.

 Conflict and Insurgent Learning (PDF, 4 pages): How do insurgents learn and adapt to their enemies?

 Hate Crimes in the United States (PDF, 4 pages): What are the trends and implications of hate crime reporting?

 Cyber Attacks and Stock Market Prices: Do company strategically decide on the timing to release the hack news?

 See how alumni used these skills after the program.

 Participants will receive two documents, issued electronically, upon completion of the credential program: